resourcepool/save-lora-trainer/resources/docs/docs/about.md

 Takima has been supporting us and gave us company time to work on this project.
 They also provided support and coaching for the content itself and speaker-preparation.

+It is an awesome company, you should [look it up](https://www.takima.fr) and try to join us :)